icinganalysis/icinganalysis.github.io/content/Vonnegut.md

 but also practical tips, such as how to identify supercooled icing clouds in flight.

 While this is not a long lecture (11 pages),
-I left out below for brevity items such as the artificial seeding of clouds, which is only tangentially related to aircraft icing, although I will briefly discuss that here.
+I left out of this review for brevity items such as the artificial seeding of clouds, which is only tangentially related to aircraft icing, although I will briefly discuss that here.